Noah-Parsons/neutron-drip-line/docs/GLOSSARY.md

 # Glossary

-Every term used in this project, in plain words.
+Every term used in this project.
 Alphabetical.

 ---